Eddie Rosario Preview, Player Props: Braves vs. Dodgers

 Eddie Rosario At The Plate

-- Among qualified batters in MLB play, he ranks 65th in batting average, 105th in on-base percentage, and 26th in slugging.
+- Among the qualified hitters, he ranks 71st in batting average, while his on-base percentage ranks 108th and he is 31st in slugging.

-- Rosario has driven in a run in 33 games this year (28.7%), including 18 games with more than one RBI (15.7%).
-He has also driven in three or more of his team's runs in eight contests.
+- In 28.4% of his games this season, Rosario has had at least one RBI.
+He's picked up more than one in 15.5% and driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.